RicoTk/mechatronics-portfolio/Learning_Notes/Discrete_vs_Continuous_Control.md

 - There is always tension between: Responsiveness; Noise Rejection; and Stability Margin.
 The three can't be maximized.
 - If filtered signal becomes equal to raw signal:  all quantization noise, measurement jitter, timing issues, and vibrations pass through
 - In a PI loop: the proportional term reacts immediately to error, in the integral term, error gets accumulated and causes drift
+- P reacts to noise instantaneously
+- I reacts to sustained bias
+- Quantization errors occur when the error becomes large relative to the signal (example: a +-1 error to a signal with an average of 2).
+Solution: better measurement resolution.

 | Term | Sensitive to Noise? | Why                                                |
 | ---- | ------------------- | -------------------------------------------------- |